MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

 The `Out-GridView` cmdlet sends the output from a command to a grid view window where the output is displayed in an interactive table.

-Because this cmdlet requires a user interface, it does not work on Server Core installations of Windows Server.
+Because this cmdlet requires a user interface, it does not work on Windows Server Core or Windows Nano Server.

 You can use the following features of the table to examine your data: